maxwellito/shuntr/README.md

 # Shuntr

 This repo is a minimalist Chrome extension to redirect files.
-I use it to redirect production scripts to local ones, but I can also be used for images, stylesheets, html...
+I use it to redirect production scripts to local ones, but it can also be used for images, stylesheets, html...
-Nothing is automatic, no interface, this is a simple dev tool: a boilerplate.
+Nothing is automatic, no interface, this is a simple boilerplate for devs.

 ## Usage